mnot/I-D/binary-structured-headers/draft.md

 When a peer has indicated that it supports this specification as per {{setting}}, a sender can send the BINARY_STRUCTURED flag (0xTODO) on the HEADERS frame.

-This flag indicates that the HEADERS frame containing it and subsequent CONTINUATION frames on the same stream use the Binary Representation defined in {{binlit}} instead of the String Literal Representation defined in {{!RFC7541, Section 5.2}} for all field values.
+This flag indicates that the HEADERS frame containing it and subsequent CONTINUATION frames on the same stream use the Binary Representation defined in {{binlit}} instead of the String Literal Representation defined in {{Section 5.2 of RFC7541}} for all field values.
 Field names are still serialised as String Literal Representations.

 In such frames, field values that are known to be Structured Fields and those that can be converted to Structured Fields (as per {{backport}}) MAY be sent using the applicable Binary Representation.
 However, any field value (including those defined as Structured Fields) can also be serialised as a Binary Literal ({{literal}}) to accommodate fields that are not defined as Structured Fields, not valid Structured Fields, or that the sending implementation does not wish to send as a Structured Field for some other reason.

-Binary Representations are stored in the HPACK {{!RFC7541}} dynamic table, and their lengths are used for the purposes of maintaining dynamic table size ({{RFC7541, Section 4}}).
+Binary Representations are stored in the HPACK {{RFC7541}} dynamic table, and their lengths are used for the purposes of maintaining dynamic table size ({{RFC7541, Section 4}}).

 Note that HEADERS frames with and without the BINARY_STRUCTURED flag MAY be mixed on the same connection, depending on the requirements of the sender.